-- 1. In the Device Editor, click the Controls tab, and then click a control to select it.
-For instructions to access the Device Editor, see the section How to Access the Device Editor. - 2.
-In the Device Editor, on the Controls tab, with the control selected, click Remove.
-Sitecore removes the rendering from the layout details.
+- 1. In the Device Editor, click the Controls tab. - 2.
+On the Controls tab, click a control to select it - 3.
+With the control selected, click Remove.

 How to Replace a Control

 To replace the rendering associated with existing rendering properties, without changing any of those properties: